LastExceed/WarframeMarKT/README.md

 # WarframeMarKT
-Kotlin wrapper for `api.warframe.market/`
+Kotlin wrapper for `api.warframe.market`

 ## How to use

-Every api endpoint has a corresponding function.
-It's name is the request type, and it's location represents the url.
+Every API endpoint has a corresponding function.
+It's name is the request type, and it's location represents the URL.

 Example:
 ```